B2ORG/T6-B2OP-PATCH/README.md

 > [!WARNING]
 > Splits customization (much like any other feature based on file IO) won't work if you have `scr_allowFileIo` dvar set to 0

-# Box / Fridge
+# Box / Fridge / Mob key

-This patch has the following capabilites regarding box and fridge:
+This patch has the following capabilites regarding setup:

 - Overriding weapon in the box (First Box Patch)
 - Overriding starting box location
 - Overriding weapon in the fridge (Fridge Patch)
+- Overriding Mob of the Dead key position

 > [!NOTE]
 > None of the modules specified above will do anything to your game, unless specific actions described in following sections are taken.